READY FOR A NEW CENTURY?

 In short, frontier markets have a very rare combination of risk and return.
 They’re not only growing three times faster than your country is, but they probably won’t be included in the next global recession either.
 There’s one minor downside though…

-Investing in frontier markets isn’t easy.
-It’s a main reason why these places aren’t swarmed with investors already.
+Investing in frontier markets usually isn’t easy.
+It’s the main reason why these places aren’t swarmed with people scooping up assets already.